Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Evaluation on a Real Dataset

 \subsection{Result and Discussion}

-Figure~\ref{fig:real} shows the spatial locations of the $21$ weather stations, the true binary spatial random field, and the reconstructed binary spatial field based on the point observations at the $21$ weather stations.
-Figure~\ref{fig:real Latent} presents the true latent GP, the reconstructed latent GP, and the map of the Bayes risk given in \eqref{SBLUE:TheoreticalRisk}.
+Figure~\ref{fig:real} shows the spatial locations of the $21$ weather stations, the true binary spatial random field, and the reconstructed binary spatial field based on the point observations at the $21$ weather stations from a single realization of the dataset.
+Note that the values of the binary spatial field are not directly observed at the sensors.
+Instead, they are inferred using the temporal observations at the sensors.
+Consequently, there are instances, such as at sensor S23, where the value of the reconstructed binary spatial field differs from the true value.
+This discrepancy arises due to the estimation error that occurs during the first step of our proposed approach.
+Figure~\ref{fig:real Latent} presents the true latent GP, the reconstructed latent GP, and the map of the Bayes risk given in \eqref{SBLUE:TheoreticalRisk} from that particular realization of the dataset.
 From Figure~(\ref{fig:real bayes risk}), we see that the Bayes risks are small around the weather stations and high over the regions where no weather stations are deployed.
-The performance of the oracle, S-BLUE, and KNN is presented in Table~\ref{table:real performance}.
+The average performance of the oracle, S-BLUE, and KNN over 100 realizations is presented in Table~\ref{table:real performance}.
 We see that S-BLUE achieves performance comparable to the oracle, showcasing the effectiveness of our proposed algorithm.